 Cooperative problem solving/negotiation among disputants.

-Advice/information, counseling, referrals, case analysis.
+Advice/information, counselling, referrals, case analysis.

 Informal Mediation is the beginning of the formal DRC procedures.
 It imposes certain filing requirements as well as a twenty-one day timeframe within which the parties work towards a resolution.